danydownload/FluentCRM-CLI-tool/README.md

-# FluentCRM CLI v1.2 - Complete Testing Guide
+# FluentCRM CLI v1.2 - Complete Testing Guide.

 This document provides a sequential test plan to verify every single command in the FluentCRM CLI tool.